 - Knowledge and skills to effectively interact with people from different cultural backgrounds, including those associated with race, ethnicity, national origin, religion, socioeconomic status, age, gender, disability, sexual orientation, and other aspects of human diversity.

-Topics include but are not limited to; freshwater science, wetland ecology, biology, fisheries science, invasive species, applied chemistry, geology, GIS, engineering, anthropology, maritime archaeology, psychology, sustainability, climatology, economics, history, political science and more.
+Topics include but are not limited to: freshwater science, wetland ecology, biology, invasive species, applied chemistry, geology, GIS, engineering, anthropology, maritime archaeology, psychology, sustainability, climatology, economics, history, political science, art and more.
 We invite interdisciplinary creative ideas that relate to the St. Louis River Estuary and our work.

 Previous Student Research Projects

 Hannah Burgstaler (2020), St. Louis River Estuary Water Level and Canada Geese Population Effect on Manoomin Survival Rate